prividentity/PrivateIdentity-Oldd/SAML-2.0.md

 ### Integration with Microsoft Azure

 In addition to being compatible with Google's GSuite, our application is also capable of granting user access to Microsoft services.
-The workflow is similar to the previously described one, with respect to some parameter changes.
+The workflow is similar to the one previously described for GCP but requires a few parameter changes.

 ** Request **